eliasnemr/Wallet/README.md

 #### :point_right: Getting Started

-Now that you have all the needed packages.
-You can proceed to the following steps which will show you how to run the project.
+At this point you should have all the necessary packages and frameworks.
+The following steps will show you how to run the project itself.

 :bellhop_bell: *Skip step **1** if you want to manually download the repository*.